ENGAGE Table Talk – II

 NRA And Founding Documents

 The NRA is the most powerful lobbying group in the USA.
 Their motto could be: “Never give an inch to support GVP laws.”
 Their opposition to common sense gun laws is near 100%.
 They appeal to the 2nd Amendment: “A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”
 Originally, the amendment was focused on authorizing states to organize militias for their protection.
 But the states, especially those in the South, wanted militias to control slave rebellions.
 Furthermore, since the USA was a frontier nation, militias were used to control and dominate the Native population.
 Yet, in 2008, the D.C. v Heller case gave support for people to have guns for personal use to protect their homes, a decisioon that opened the flood gates to an individual right to bear arms anywhere, inspite of the fact that the decision also mentioned the right of states to pass laws for regulation.
 The NRA focuses on the second half of the amendment and forget about the “well regulated militia” portion.
 The NRA opposes research in causes of GV.
 The Declaration of Independence speaks of “life, liberty and the pursuit of happiness” for ALL.
 The Constitution says it is the duty of government to “insure domestic tranquility…and promote the general welfare.”
 Also note the Amendments promote nonviolence in our national citizenship.

 Common Sense Gun Laws

-- Denial of right to purchase for felons, severely mentally ill, those convicted of domestic abuse or awaiting trial will save many lives.
+- Denial of right to purchase for felons, severely mentally ill, those convicted of domestic abuse or awaiting trial.

 - Pass a “Red Flag” bill that would enable family members and law enforcement officers to petition the court to have guns temporarily removed from those who appear in danger of attempting suicide.

 - Requiring trigger locks on guns and safes for gun storage.